The ARK at JFK: Ready for takeoff

 The veterinary hospital

-One of our own veterinary hospital design aces, Heather Lewis, AIA, NCARB, of Animal Arts in Boulder, Colorado, is preparing the veterinary hospital for prime time, which will be called Red Bank Veterinary Hospital at The ARK at JFK.
-It is expected to be ready by summer 2017.
-It will join several other Red Bank Veterinary Hospitals in the New Jersey area: Tinton Falls, Mount Laurel, Hillsborough and Linwood.
+One of our own veterinary hospital design aces, Heather Lewis, AIA, NCARB, of Animal Arts in Boulder, Colorado, is preparing the veterinary hospital for prime time, which will be called AirHeart Pet Hospital at the ARK at JFK.
+Expected to be ready by summer 2017, it is part of the Compassion-First Pet Hospitals group that also includes Red Bank Veterinary Hospital in Tinton Falls, New Jersey.

 If some unfortunate incident or illness should befall a pet while boarding on the ground at the ARK or during flight, they can be whisked right over to the hospital for top-notch veterinary care.
 The hospital will also be a much-needed resource for the required veterinarian-authorized health certificates and documentation necessary for domestic and international pet travel.